scy-phy/ICS_Generic_Concealment_Attacks/README.md

 #### AR_detection.m

-MATLAB function that provides AR detection with CUSUM (as described in section 5) This function is used by the next two scripts
+MATLAB function that provides AR detection with CUSUM (as described in section 5) This function is used by following two scripts

 #### find_cusum_params.m